nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 7. Find Tasks by Keywords: `findTasks`

 With so many tasks, you may want to find tasks with given keywords quickly.
-This feature allows you to find all tasks containing any of the specified keywords in its title or description.
+This feature allows you to find all tasks with its TITLE or DESCRIPTION containing any of the specified keywords.

-Format: `findTasks [KEYWORD]...`
+Format: `findTasks KEYWORD [MORE_KEYWORDS]...`

+* KEYWORD must match an entire word exactly in order for the particular task to be found.
+  * E.g. A task with title `Proposal` will not be found with `findTasks Prop`.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Keywords are case-insensitive.
 </div>